{-# OPTIONS --cubical-compatible #-}

 any given approximation xs to evolve to a list which

-validates P, without presupposing that no P
+validates P, without presupposing that it must eventually

 Freshness of the generic sequence